lvgl/lvgl/docs/porting/display.md

 - `buf_size_byte` size of the buffer(s) in bytes
 - `render_mode`
   - `LV_DISP_RENDER_MODE_PARTIAL` Use the buffer(s) to render the screen is smaller parts.
 This way the buffers can be smaller then the display to save RAM.
 At least 1/10 sceen size buffer(s) are recommended.
 In `flush_cb` the rendered images needs to be copied to the given area of the display.
    - `LV_DISP_RENDER_MODE_DIRECT` The buffer(s) has to be screen sized and LVGL will render into the correct location of the buffer.
 This way the buffer always contain the whole image.
+If two buffer are used the rendered ares are automatically copied to the other buffer after flushing.
+Due to this in `flush_cb` typically only a frame buffer address needs to be changed and always the changed areas will be redrawn.
    - `LV_DISP_RENDER_MODE_FULL` The buffer can smaller or screen sized but LVGL will always redraw the whole screen even is only 1 pixel has been changed.
 If two screen sized draw buffers are provided, LVGL's display handling works like "traditional" double buffering.
 This means the `flush_cb` callback only has to update the address of the framebuffer (`color_p` parameter).

 Example: